heyphilllie/theTechBookRepo/README.md

 ## Contributing to this list

-Feel free to open a PR to contribute!
+Feel free to open a PR to contribute - whether it be a submission of a book, fixing content and/or spelling mistakes or make a suggestion for improvement!
+We're always happy to hear from you.

 For more information read the [contribution file](contribution.md).

 ## The Vision